 Circle and other agencies conduct a thorough screening process for surrogate applicants, which includes having medical records of past pregnancies examined by a fertility specialist.

-The young women who apply to be surrogates at Circle begin the process by filling out questionnaires that include personal information, medical history, financial information, and details about surrogates’ network of support.
-That’s followed by connecting with a pre-screening coordinator, a review of medical records, and background checks in addition to the psychological screenings.
+The women who apply to be surrogates at Circle begin the process by filling out questionnaires that include personal information, medical history, financial information, and details about their network of support.
+That’s followed by connecting with a Surrogate Advisor, a review of medical records, and background checks in addition to the psychological screenings.

 The reality is that women interested in becoming surrogate mothers are naturally generous and altruistic, and they want to help others experience the joy of having a family.
 Few surrogates embark on this remarkable and emotional journey with compensation as their only, or even primary, motivation.